 You may have come across the phrase used by bread bakers “treat temperature as an ingredient”.
 The temperature of the dough can be adjusted to provide different flavours in the bread.
 For yeasted bread, a warmer dough will rise quicker, making it lighter tasting.
 Whereas cool proofed bread will rise slower and have more flavour.

-The best way to control the temperature of fermentation is to adjust the temperature of the water used to prepare the dough.
+The best way to control the rate of fermentation is to adjust the temperature of the water used to prepare the dough.

 Further reading: How temperature affects the flavour of a sourdough starter.